-The vehicles in a typical vocational fleet are more than just cars, vans and trucks; they are important tools that employees need to support day-to-day business operations.
-A strategically developed replacement cycle is vital to ensuring these fleet vehicles remain on the road, helping to drive revenue rather than being sidelined due to unforeseen repairs.
+The vehicles in your vocational fleet are more than just cars, vans and trucks; they are important tools that your business needs to support day-to-day operations.
+Your strategically developed replacement cycle is vital to ensuring these fleet vehicles remain on the road, helping to drive revenue rather than being sidelined due to unforeseen repairs.

 - Depreciation – To simplify, depreciation is the price paid for a vehicle, plus any acquisition costs, minus the resale value.
 And depreciation is often the largest cost of owning a vehicle as most units typically lose about 70 percent of the original value within six years of purchase.

 - Maintenance & Repairs – Most vehicles are covered by manufacturers’ warranties during the first several years of their lifecycle which can significantly offset maintenance costs.
 However, maintenance costs tend to increase as the vehicle ages, possibly negating the potential savings achieved by keeping a unit in service longer.